 Once you select a Look Preset on the left, that preset's settings will appear on the right.
 At the top of the right side of the pane, the name of the preset will appear.
 The Enable Identify button allows you to visually see on your Audience Screen the layering of what components are enabled on that Screen for that particular Look Preset.

 You can also make changes to a Look Preset and click on the Save button to update the Preset you're using or Save as a new Preset to use in the program.

-There are seven different layers that you can choose to send an Audience Screen depending on how your Look is setup.
+There are eight different layers that you can choose to send an Audience Screen depending on how your Look is setup.